Durga Prasad Yadav

-Durga Prasad Yadav is an Indian politician serving as a member of the Legislative Assembly of Uttar Pradesh.
+Durga Prasad Yadav (born 12 January 1954) is an Indian politician serving as a member of the Legislative Assembly of Uttar Pradesh.
 He is also a former transport minister and forest minister.
 He represents the Azamgarh constituency of Uttar Pradesh and is a member of the Samajwadi Party.

 Personal life

 Yadav was born 12 January 1954 in Aahopatti, Azamgarh district, Uttar Pradesh to his father Ram Dhyan Yadav.
 He graduated with a Bachelor of Arts degree from Shibli National College, Azamgarh under Gorakhpur University in 1981 and attained a Bachelor of Law degree from Shibli National College, Azamgarh under Veer Bahadur Singh Purvanchal University in 1991.

 Political career

 Durga Prasad Yadav has been a MLA since 1985.
 He represented the Azamgarh constituency and is a member of the Samajwadi Party.